shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ]);
 ```

-Documents which will be provided over the bulk api has to be json serializable.
+Documents which will be provided using the bulk api has to be json serializable.
 In this case, the provider returns a `BlogStruct` which implements the `JsonSerializable` interface.
-The indexing process can be started over the console command `sw:es:index:populate` and looks after implementing this additional indexer as follow:
+The indexing process can be started using the console command `sw:es:index:populate` and looks after implementing this additional indexer as follow:
 ```
 $ php bin/console sw:es:index:populate